thijsvdanker/puppet-kiosk/README.md

 Parameters
 -------------
-All parameters are read from defaults in init.pp and can be overwritten by hiera or The foreman.
+All parameters are read from defaults in init.pp and can be overwritten by The foreman.

 ```
 kiosk::java >